Back to blog

 Mistake 5: Purchases over €800 not depreciated

 Laptops, furniture or cameras above €800 net cannot be written off in one go — you must depreciate them across their useful life (AfA).
-Below €800 net the GWG immediate write-off applies.
-Computers and software have a special 1-year useful life since 2021 — effectively a full write-off in the year of purchase.
+Putting the full amount in the year of purchase artificially lowers your profit, and the tax office corrects it with back-payment plus interest.

 Mistake 6: Invalid input invoices deducted

 An invoice without a tax number, date, service description or with the wrong recipient is worthless to the tax office — input VAT gone, business expense wobbly.
 For every receipt above €250, check the mandatory fields under § 14 UStG.
+Small-value invoices up to €250 gross need fewer details, but date, issuer, service and tax rate must still be on them.

 Mistake 7: Losing Kleinunternehmer status by accident